DoctorHayes/CSU-Senior-Project/docs/Defense.md

 </p>
 <p>
 Description:<br/>
-&emsp; The extension will support light and dark mode for the verse window.
+&emsp; The extension will support light and dark mode for the new tab.
 </p>
 <p>
 Rationale:<br/>
-&emsp; Allowing differing light or dark mode settings may seem strange.
-However, allowing the option to have it be different allows for those who may want it an improved user experience.
-It may help a user focus in on the verse with the contrast in color.
+&emsp; Allowing the option to have easy presets for light and dark mode will greatly improve the user experience for those who don't want to manually choose their custom color schemes.
+In addition, the contrast in color found in light and dark modes can aid user focus.
 </p>
 <p>
 Fit Criterion:<br/>
-&emsp; The user can set one or both the background and verse window to be light or dark mode.
+&emsp; The user can set the new tab to be in light or dark mode.
 </p>
 <p>
 Priority: 4